BloomTech-Labs/CS10-workout-tracker/ReadMe.md

-# **STRONGR** (**Workout Tracker**)
+# **BRAWNDO** (**Workout Tracker**)

-**STRONGR** is a workout journal for the connected age.
+**BRAWNDO** is a workout journal for the connected age.
 Schedule future workouts, review past workouts, and even bring STRONGR into the gym with you to track your performance on every exercise in your routine.

-# DISCLAIMER - STRONGR IS UNDER ACTIVE DEVELOPMENT AT LAMBDA LABS.
+# DISCLAIMER - BRAWNDO IS UNDER ACTIVE DEVELOPMENT AT LAMBDA LABS.
 THIS REPO IS NOT FEATURE COMPLETE.

 - [Building Locally](#building-locally)
 - [Deploying](#deploying)